Monrovia: History

 Before 1816, the area around Cape Mesurado and the mouth of the Mesurado River was called Ducor.
 It had long been established as a crossroads and a place of trade inhabited by fishing, trading and farming communities of various ethnicities, including the Dey, Kru, Bassa, Gola, and Vai.
 The French cartographer and slave trader Chevalier des Marchais visited Ducor and the Cape in 1723, conducted business there and later published a map of the area.

 In 1821, with the aim of establishing a self-sufficient colony for free people of color from the United States, something that had already been accomplished with British Black Loyalists in Freetown, the first group of African American settlers arrived in West Africa from the United States under the auspices of the American Colonization Society and with the support of the U.S. government.
 They landed on Sherbro Island, part of modern-day Sierra Leone.

-On January 7, 1822, a ship took these settlers to Dazoe Island (now called Providence Island) at the mouth of the Mesurado River.
+On 7 January 1822, a ship took these settlers to Dazoe Island (now called Providence Island) at the mouth of the Mesurado River.
 They subsequently went ashore at Cape Mesurado, and established a settlement they called Christopolis.

+Prior to the establishment of the settlement, representatives of the American Colonization Society negotiated the purchase of land at Cape Mesurado in December 1821 from local leaders.
+The agreement, which covered a relatively small coastal area and was valued at approximately $300 in trade goods, has been the subject of historical debate, with modern scholarship revisiting earlier claims about the circumstances and nature of the transaction.

 In 1824, the city was renamed Monrovia after James Monroe, president of the United States at the time.
 Monroe was a prominent supporter of plans to create a colony of some sort as a place to relocate African Americans from the United States of America and combat the Atlantic Slave Trade.
 He likewise signed into law the Anti-Slave Trading Act of 1819, which funded the ACS's mission to create such a colony in West Africa.

 In 1845 there was a constitutional convention in Monrovia.
 At this convention a document was drafted that would be adopted two years later as the constitution of the newly independent and sovereign Republic of Liberia.
 During World War I the city was affected by the German bombing of Monrovia.